Menu

 In the past, methods for destroying confidential data were simple and straightforward, often calculated solely on the basis of cost per disk.
 The main objective was to dispose of obsolete storage media as economically as possible.
 However, the rapidly changing cyber security landscape and increasingly stringent regulations have profoundly transformed these methods.

 Today, the destruction of confidential data is no longer simply a question of cost per unit of storage.
-Many factors come into play, including :
+Instead, many factors come into play, including :

 Sensitivity of information:

 Confidential data can vary in terms of sensitivity.
 Some information may be essential to the business, while other information may be less critical.
-Destruction must be adapted to the level of sensitivity of each set of data.
+Therefore, destruction must be adapted to the level of sensitivity of each set of data.

 Data breach risks:

 Cyber attacks and data breaches are becoming increasingly common.
-Companies need to assess the risks associated with retaining obsolete data.
+Consequently, companies need to assess the risks associated with retaining obsolete data.
 The longer data is held, the more exposed it is to potential threats.

 Financial and Reputational Consequences: